 For this vegetarian croissant breakfast sandwich, croissants are filled with scrambled eggs mixed with creamy spinach and sundried tomatoes, then baked to crispy perfection.

-I love a good breakfast sandwich, and living in France, my favorite delivery device is obviously a croissant.
+I love a good breakfast sandwich, and having lived in France, my favorite delivery device is obviously a croissant.
 Bagels and English muffins have their appeal of course, but there’s something about the crispy, buttery layers of a croissant that are next level breakfast sandwich-ing.

 Table of Contents